Pottawattamie County officials talk future plans with Council Bluffs Chamber group

 Wyant said the department is now trying to redefine itself to the public, with its main aim to educate people and address social determinants that are stopping people from accessing health care.
 It’s not just a vaccine clinic sponsor.

-"I anticipate that every though the next community health needs assessment that we'll continue toward that mental health focus," he said.
-"There's a lot of things that play into it -- food insecurity, housing, all of those portions can come back and affect people's mental health."
+“I anticipate that even through the next community health needs assessment that we’ll continue toward that mental health focus,” he said.
+“There’s a lot of things that play into it — food insecurity, housing, all of those portions can come back and affect people’s mental health.”

 Pottawattamie County recently hired a public relations manager, who will be putting out more information about what’s happening in the county.